DataBooth/duckdb-utils/docs/python-api.rst

 .. code-block:: python

-    dogs.insert({
+    cats.insert({
         "id": 1,
-        "name": "Cleo",
+        "name": "Emme",
-        "twitter": "cleopaws",
+        "twitter": "emmepaws",
         "age": 3,
         "is_good_dog": True,
     }, pk="id")

-After inserting a row like this, the ``dogs.last_rowid`` property will return the SQLite ``rowid`` assigned to the most recently inserted record.
+After inserting a row like this, the ``cats.last_rowid`` property will return the DuckDB ``rowid`` assigned to the most recently inserted record.

-The ``dogs.last_pk`` property will return the last inserted primary key value, if you specified one.
+The ``cats.last_pk`` property will return the last inserted primary key value, if you specified one.
 This can be very useful when writing code that creates foreign keys or many-to-many relationships.

 .. _python_api_custom_columns: